- 500g pack beef mince

 Rosemary's intense, fragrant aroma has traditionally been paired with lamb, chicken and game…

-- 2 garlic clove, 1 crushed, 1 thinly sliced
+- 2 garlic cloves, 1 crushed, 1 thinly sliced

 - 2 tbsp olive oil, plus extra for greasing